-The period ended 24 February 2024 represented a challenging trading environment for the Matalan business and the wider retail sector.
-Consumer demand remained severely subdued throughout the period with high levels of inflation and high interest rates putting pressure on customers' disposable income and levels of discretionary spend.
+The period ended 22 February 2025 represented a challenging trading environment for the Matalan business and the wider retail sector.
+Consumer demand remained severely subdued throughout the period, with the impacts of the cost-of-living crisis, inflationary conditions and high interest rates continuing to put pressure on customers' disposable income and levels of discretionary spend.